Haimzis/Starwars_filmsDoc_restAPI/readme.txt

 Front-End Project, Based on HTML, CSS, Bootstrap, JQuery, Ajax.
-This project was made for job interview. the client-side does HTTP request to StarWars documentation restApi and shows the given information to the user.
+This project was made for job interview for a front-end position. the client-side does HTTP request to StarWars documentation restApi and shows the given information to the user.
 Index.php: